What is an Alcohol Detox?

 After 48 to 72 hours it will be incredibly tempting to have a drink just to “take the edge off” or make you feel normal again for a short while.
 This is also the stage where withdrawal symptoms typically peak and is the most dangerous stage of detoxification.

 This is why it’s extremely important to have therapy or consultations at this time, to keep you motivated and aware of how your detoxification is coming along.
-The more help you have, the more likely you are to stick with your detox program and succeed
+The more help you have, the more likely you are to stick with your detox programme and succeed.

-The main thing to remember if you’re worried about how long alcohol detox may take is that every hour and every day is progress, and the most testing times are usually the most rewarding when you manage to get through them.
+The main thing to remember if you’re worried about how long alcohol detoxing takes is that every hour and every day is progress, and the most testing times are usually the most rewarding when you manage to get through them.

-We offer full support at all stages of your detox program, so regardless of whether you’re performing a home detox or you are an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general checkups to ensure the success of your treatment.
+We offer full support at all stages of your detox programme, so regardless of whether you’re performing a home detox or you are an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general check-ups to ensure the success of your treatment.

 Managing Alcohol Withdrawal

-Alcohol detox symptoms can vary wildly depending on how much you are used to drinking and your general health.
+Alcohol withdrawal symptoms can vary wildly depending on how much you are used to drinking and your general health.